spookylukey/pyastgrep/README.rst

 You can also use the online tool `css2xpath <https://css2xpath.github.io/>`_ to do translations before passing to ``pyastgrep``.
-This tool also supports some things that our `cssselect (our dependency) does not yet support
+This tool also supports some things that cssselect (our dependency) `does not yet support
 <https://github.com/scrapy/cssselect/issues>`_.

 Tips